ledlaux/pikoPD/README.md

 1. HVCC supported vanilla pd objects should work.
 2. Added heavylib object support (hv.osc, hv.lfo ...).
-3. Getting the RP Pico serial console to work together with USB MIDI in the pico-sdk was tricky, but it now works with [print] objects in PD.
+3. Getting serial console to work with USB MIDI in pico-sdk was tricky, but it now works with [print] objects from  PD.
 It can get flooded with messages and crash the device, so use it moderately for debugging only. [print] objects are parsed automatically.
 You can also use the regular console if needed—just uncomment the print lines in the code.
-4. Raspberry PICO can't sample audio so [adc] object will not work without an external adc.
+4. Raspberry Pico can't sample audio so [adc] object will not work without an external adc.

 ## Notes